bharagha/eal-2026.0.0/sample-applications/video-search-and-summarization/docs/user-guide/overview-summary.md

 - **Observability and monitoring**: The application provides observability and monitoring capabilities using [OpenTelemetry](https://opentelemetry.io/) & [OpenLIT](https://github.com/openlit/openlit), enabling developers to monitor the application's performance and health in real-time.
 - **User-Friendly Interface**: A reference intuitive and easy-to-use interface is provided for users to interact with the Video Summarization application.
 - **Future extensions**: A sample set of "in-the-works" capabilities are listed below.
 These are designed as modular capabilities which can be used (or not) specific to deployment requirements.
     - **Natural Language Querying**: The captions generated by the application enable users to search or query video content using natural language queries, making the search process intuitive and user-friendly.
-This capability allows to combine the Video Summarization pipeline with Video search pipeline.
+This capability allows to combine the Video Summarization pipeline with Video Search pipeline.
     - **Audio capability**: For certain videos, the audio provides richer context which can positively influence the accuracy of the summary.
 The audio pipeline will provide a mechanism to create transcription of the audio channel and use the same as additional context information for the VLM.

 ## How to Use the Application Effectively